hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ```

 The format of the execution plan depends on each database.
 High end databases tend to produce more useful information than simpler databases.
 See [Examples of Execution Plans](./generic-execution-plan-samples.md).

+### Transient Parameters And LOB Parameters

+To retrieve an execution plan, typically a database engines requires the specific parameter values used in the query.
+Torcs records these parameters for later use, to retrieve an execution plan if needed.

+However, some JDBC parameters are transient in nature and are consumed once used.
+This is the case, for example, of streams such as `AsciiStream`, `BinaryStream`, `CharacterStream`. `NCharacterStreamSetter`, and `UnicodeStreamSetter`.
+If any of this type is detected Torcs does not allow the retrieval of an execution plan.

+Other parameters may consume a large amount of memorey.
+This is the case of LOBs, such as `bytes` (byte arrays), `CLOB`, and `NCLOB`.
+By default Torcs does not allow the retrieval of execution plans if any of these parameter types is used in a query.
+This behavior can be changed by changing the configuration using the method `allowLOBsInPlans(boolean)`.
+Consider that when activating this feature Torcs will store LOBs' content in memory for an extended period of time (by default 24 hours) and that could cause higher memory consumption in the application.

 ### Execution Plan Formats